What is the process I follow to buy a Nancy's Westies Puppy?

 - If you wish to use a credit or debit card, please use our PayPal account: nancy@nancys-westies.com

-- Go to PayPal.com, choose the 'Send Money' tab, send it to nancy@nancys-westies.com
+- To use PayPal : Go to PayPal.com, choose the 'Send Money' tab, send it to frances@nancys-westies.com (don't forget the dash!)

 - If you have paid with a personal check, the check must clear your bank before it will be considered 'paid'.